Our objectives

 Read more about collateral eligibility.

-Pre-positioning allows us to risk assess, price, value collateral and set a suitable haircut in advance of drawdown, therefore allowing firms to use our liquidity facilities more quickly when needed.
+Pre-positioning allows us to risk-assess price, value collateral and set a suitable haircut in advance of drawdown, therefore allowing firms to use our liquidity facilities more quickly when needed.

 Read more about how firms can place and manage their collateral with us.